 Dylan Mathews, Chairman

 Chief Executive Officer, Peace Direct

 Dylan Mathews (Member) is CEO at Peace Direct.
-Peace Direct was born out of a passion to provide local peacebuilders, often risking their lives on the front line of conflict, with the resources they need to carry out their work.
+Peace Direct, which has its headquarters in London, was born out of a passion to provide local peacebuilders, often risking their lives on the front line of conflict, with the resources they need to carry out their work.
 Peace Direct works to integrate our work in finding and funding partners, to demonstrate the viability and impact of local peacebuilding.
 Prior to joining Peace Direct, Dylan served as Director of International Programs at Y Care International, Programme Director for Grenada and Barbados for Oxfam, Sudan Country Director for Land Mine Action, and as a conflict researcher for the Oxford Research Group.
 Dylan holds a BA (hons) in History from the University of Sussex, and an MSc in Development Studies from London South Bank University.
 Dylan represents the philanthropic as well as the peacebuilding community, and he brings a strong perspective on local peacebuilding to the AfP board.
 He also integrates the experience of a European organization.

 Systems and Complexity Coach, The Omidyar Group